10-Q 1 stc-20230930.htm Q3 2023 FORM 10-Q stc-20230930

 NOTE 1

 Interim financial statements.
-The financial information contained in this report for the three and nine months ended September 30, 2023 and 2022, and as of September 30, 2023, is unaudited.
-This report should be read in conjunction with the Company’s Annual Report on Form 10-K for the year ended December 31, 2022 filed with the Securities and Exchange Commission on February 28, 2023 (2022 Form 10-K).
+The financial information contained in this report for the three and six months ended June 30, 2024 and 2023, and as of June 30, 2024, is unaudited.
+This report should be read in conjunction with the Company’s Annual Report on Form 10-K for the year ended December 31, 2023 filed with the Securities and Exchange Commission on February 29, 2024 (2023 Form 10-K).

 A. Management’s responsibility.
 The accompanying interim financial statements were prepared by management, which is responsible for their integrity and objectivity.
 These financial statements have been prepared in conformity with the United States (U.S.) generally accepted accounting principles (GAAP), including management’s best judgments and estimates.
 In the opinion of management, all adjustments necessary for a fair presentation of this information for all interim periods, consisting only of normal recurring accruals, have been made.
 The Company’s results of operations for interim periods are not necessarily indicative of results for a full year and actual results could differ.